Growing native plants like goldenrod has tons of benefits for you and pollinators too!

 Organic Gardening

-Why Native Plants?: 8 Benefits of Growing Native Plants
+Why Native Plants Matter: 8 Benefits of Growing Native Plants

 Native plant gardening is one of my favorite things to talk about and I’ve noticed that the topic is catching on in other gardening circles too.
 But what exactly is the advantage of native plants and are native wildflowers actually worth all the hype?
 Stick around and learn some of the real world perks of growing native plants, plus tips on how to find and grow native perennial flowers and seeds.